Rose Hanbury, Prince William’s Alleged Paramour, Gets Viciously Trolled On Social Media

 “Know what else should be [considered basic human decency]?
 Not attacking a woman for rumors of an affair that have not been verified by any credible source.”

-Further, says Sprankles, if (and that’s a big “if”) Rose and William are indeed having an affair, it’s nothing short of sexist to focus one’s ire at the woman in the relationship, rather than towards both participants.
+Further, says Sprankles, if (and that’s a big “if”) Rose and William are indeed having an affair, it’s nothing short of sexist to focus one’s ire at the woman in the relationship, rather than toward both participants.
 Especially when, as in Rose’s case, that vitriol comes from other women.

 “It’s overtly sexist and the worst kind of insidious woman-on-woman undercutting for Hanbury to be receiving the brunt of the blame for this alleged affair — and to be receiving that criticism largely from other women.
 We shouldn’t be slut-shaming each other at all.”